trinda-hub/qa-hiring-challenge/README.md

 2. Why was the alert triggered?
 3. What metric was incorrectly designed?
 4. What query would you run to validate real usage?
-5. How would you redesign the monitoring logic?
-6. Should `PENDING` usage count toward quota?
-Why or why not?

 ---